 Other income: Other income represents revenues generated by NBC, as well as revenues derived from operating units that cannot be aggregated with other business segments, and one-time recoveries or gains on qualified investments.
 Revenue is recorded when there is pervasive evidence of an agreement, the related fees are fixed, the service, and or product has been delivered, and the collection of the related receivable is assured.
+Other income for the three and six months ended June 30, 2009 includes a \$1,000,000 recovery of a qualified investment previously written off.
 Other income particular to NBC include the following components:

 - Receivable fees: Receivable fees are derived from the funding (purchase) of receivables from finance clients.
 The percentage of fees is set when entered into an agreement with the client.
 The Company recognizes the revenue on the date the receivable is purchased.
 The Company does not take ownership of the receivables until funds are released which then constitutes a purchase of a client's asset.
-The Company also earns fees from certain clients based on the amount of funds provided to the client.
-The funds provided are collateralized by the receivables purchased.
-The fee is based on a specific interest rate which is set when entered into an agreement with the client.
-The Company recognizes the revenue as earned. - Late fees: Late fees are derived from receivables the Company has already purchased that have gone over a certain period (usually over 30 days) without payment.
+The Company also has arrangements with certain of its clients whereby it purchases the client's receivables and charges interest at a specified rate based on the amount of funds advanced against such receivables.
+The interest income is recognized as earned. - Late fees: Late f ees are derived from receivables the Company has already purchased that have gone over a certain period (usually over 30 days) without payment.
 The client or the client's customer is charged a late fee according to the agreement with the client. - Billing fees: Billing fees are derived from billing-only (non-finance) clients.
-These fees are recorded when earned, which occurs when the service is rendered. - Other fees: These fees include annual fees, finance charges, supplies, shipping and handling, hardware repair, closing costs, NSF fees and termination fees that the Company charges either upon funding, takeovers or liquidation of finance clients.
-The Company also receives commission revenue from various sources.
+These fees are recorded when earned, which occurs when the service is rendered. - Other fees: These fees include annual fees, due diligence fees, termination fees, under minimum fees and other fees including, finance charges, supplies sold to clients, NSF fees, wire fees and administration fees.
+These fees are charged upon funding, takeovers or liquidation of finance clients.
+Finally, the Company also receives commission revenue from various sources.

-The detail of total operating revenues included in the condensed consolidated statements of operations is as follows for the three months ended:
+The detail of total operating revenues included in the condensed consolidated statements of operations is as follows for the three and six months ended: